HCL-TECH-SOFTWARE/digital-experience/docs/get_started/download/software_licensing_portal/configure_entitlement_checks/export_usage_report.md

     licenseManualReportUniqueIdentifier: "myUniqueIdentifier-123"
 ```

+If no unique DX Kubernetes deployment identity is set in the helm value, the deployment uses the release name and namespace combination by default.
+See [Kubernetes Overview](../../../../get_started/plan_deployment/container_deployment/index.md) for deployment and configuration guidance.

-## Exporting the session usage report
+## Exporting the user session usage report

-To export the session usage report, use the following command and include the start date and end date:
+To export the user session usage report, use the following command and include the start date and end date:

 ```
 kubectl exec -it <release name>-license-manager-0 -n <namespace> sh exportUsageReport.sh <YYYY-MM-DD> <YYYY-MM-DD>
 ```

-The result can be sent to a file using:
+The result can be sent to a file using the following command:

 ```
 kubectl exec -it <release name>-license-manager-0 -n <namespace> sh exportUsageReport.sh <YYYY-MM-DD> <YYYY-MM-DD> > /tmp/output.txt